For school administrators, admissions and enrollment goals are always of primary concern.

 When it comes to designing educational materials, it’s best to take the Universal Design for Learning (UDL) approach, which suggests offering a variety of options in the three key areas of teaching:

-- Engagement (how students participate)—such as including group work, active learning, and self-assessments.
+- Engagement (how students participate)—such as including group work, active learning, online learning, and self-assessments.

 - Representation (how course content is delivered)—like using readable fonts and recorded lectures.